The Long Haired Rottweiler: Dog Hairdressing (Detailed Care)

 What Are The Types of Rottweilers

 Although varieties of this breed are not officially recognized, there are usually three different types of Rottweiler:

 The German Rottweiler: They are the most coveted due to the purity of the breeding line.
-Its head is wide and its body is robust.
-In addition, they have an excellent temperament.
+His head is wide, and his body is robust.
+In addition, they have excellent temperaments.